venice1200/MiSTer_i2c2oled/README.md

 ![i2c2oled](https://github.com/venice1200/MiSTer_i2c2oled/blob/main/Pictures/SSD1306_MiSTer_small.jpg?raw=true)

 **How does it work**
-When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` is called.
+When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` in `/etc/init.d/` is called.
-This script does nothing more than calling the script `/usr/bin/i2c2oled.sh` and sent it to the background,
+This script does nothing more than calling the script `/usr/bin/i2c2oled.sh` in `/usr/bin/`
-but only if `/usr/bin/i2c2oled.sh` is found and is executable.
+and sent it to the background, but only if `/usr/bin/i2c2oled.sh` is found and is executable.
 The Script `/usr/bin/i2c2oled.sh` uses the Linux `source` command to **load** the Picture Data from file if the core has changed.
-The Script uses **i2c** commands like `i2cset` to initialize the Display and calculates the needed values
+The Script uses the **i2c** command `i2cset` to initialize the Display and calculates the needed values
-out of the loaded Picture Data and send them via **i2c** with the command `i2cset` to the Display.
+out of the loaded Picture Data and send these values via **i2c** to the Display.

 **Picture Modification:**
 The used Pictures are slightly modfied X-PixMap (XPM) Black&White Pictures with 128x64 Pixel.